 - When Greyhounds come off the track they have almost never been in a house so everything is new to them.
 Stairs, vacuums, large windows, food on counters, doorbells, small children running around, riding in the car, shiny or carpeted floors, and much more.
 You have to introduce these things slowly and give your new Greyhound family member time to adjust to different situations. - One of the biggest things Greyhounds must learn is to be housetrained.
-They are kennel trained, which means at the race track they were in their kennels (crates) then in the turnout pen where they potty, or on the track to race then right back into their kennels.
+They are kennel trained, which means at the race track they were in their kennels (crates) then in the turn-out pen where they potty, or on the track to race then right back into their kennels.
 You should have a good-sized crate for your Greyhound when they come home.
 Once the dog learns home is his new "kennel" training should go smoothly. - Greyhounds do learn very quickly, be gentle yet firm and they will want to please you and will learn anything you want to teach them.
-Being a gentle and soft dog all you will ever need to do to correct them is a stern "No" anything more would be too much. - Greyhounds are sight hounds, which means if they see something possibly worth chasing their instincts will kick in and they WILL give chase.
-You cannot catch them as they can easily hit over 40 MPH in their first few strides.
-Because of this they need to be kept on lead or in a fenced-in area.
-NEVER "hitch out" your Greyhound; they have very delicate bones and if they ran to the end of the hitch at top speed they will definitely hurt and possibly break the bones in their neck. - Greyhounds are indoor dogs ONLY, they absolutely cannot ever be kept as outside pets no matter what season.
-They have very little hair and almost no body fat so they get cold very easily and can overheat as well.
-Warm coats are strongly advised for any extended time spent outside in the colder months.
+Being a gentle and soft dog all you will ever need to do to correct them is a sternly said "No" anything more would be too much.